valenzano-lab/labsite/README.md

 Once you are a collaborator on this repo, you can contribute to improving its content by issuing [pull requests](https://www.youtube.com/watch?v=rgbCcBNZcdQ).

-## How to push changes to the master
+## How to push changes to the master branch

 ```
 $git status